-The goal of term life insurance is to provide coverage during the most critical financial periods of your life; for instance, while you have a mortgage out on the house, or while you’re paying your kids’ way through college.
-The best term life policies can be tailored to your unique situation — so you’re protected during these important times, without paying for more coverage than you need.
-This is where Transamerica excels.
+The goal of term life insurance is to provide coverage during the most critical financial periods of your life: for instance, while you have a mortgage out on the house or while you’re paying your kids’ way through college.
+The best term life policies can be tailored to your unique situation — so you’re protected during these important times without paying for more coverage than you need.
+This is where Transamerica insurance excels.

-Transamerica term life policies start at just $25,000 death benefit; one of the lowest entry points we’ve seen.
-That gives customers the opportunity to purchase a small-size, super affordable policy.
-The company also offers terms from 10 to 30 years, in five-year increments.
-Note: it even has a 25-year term, which some companies with similar options (like TIAA Life) skip over.
+Transamerica term life policies start at a death benefit of just $25,000: one of the lowest entry points we’ve seen.
+That gives customers the opportunity to purchase a small-size, super-affordable policy.
+The company also offers terms from 10 to 30 years in five-year increments.
+It even has a 25-year term, which some companies with similar options (like TIAA Life) skip over.
 Most people will be able to find the right term for their needs with Transamerica.

 Well-rounded coverage selection

 After choosing the right type of life insurance and the right term length (if applicable), you’ll have the option to customize your policy through add-ons or “riders.”
 Transamerica insurance has a good selection in this department.
 Most importantly, it offers an accelerated death benefit rider, which lets the insured access funds during life to cover bills for a critical illness.

 Other highlights include a disability waiver of premium rider, which forgives future payments if the insured is injured and can no longer work, and an accidental death rider, which may pay as much as 200% of the death benefit if the insured dies of accidental causes.
 If you’re considering a Transamerica insurance policy, be sure to speak with an agent about available rider options that may benefit you.